 The Stikwood wall in our third-floor bedroom was very easy to install.
 See the detailed wood wall behind the bed?

 In our Waco home, I remodeled two bedrooms.
 Both have queen beds.

 We call this room the BB and B bedroom since everything here is from Bed Bath and Beyond.

-There certainly is a lot of similarities when I look at these six bedrooms.
+There certainly is a lot of similarities when I look at these bedroom remodels.
 I think it’s important to note that I like the one that has the most color the best.
 Hmmm.